 - If starting your own business, you may need some money for investment in the business.

-- Can you write off any career transition costs against taxes while you are still in your current position?
+- Can you write off any career transition costs against taxes while still in your current position?

-- Can you maintain your current lifestyle (holidays, golf club membership) when you make the change?
+- When you make the change, can you maintain your current lifestyle (holidays, golf club membership)?

 - Are you willing to cut your expenses during the transition?

-Put together a complete financial picture in an excel spreadsheet.
-Having this clarity will enable you to make better future decisions and give you that all-important peace of mind.
+Put together a complete financial picture in an Excel spreadsheet.
+This clarity will enable you to make better future decisions and give you that all-important peace of mind.

 7. Understand Your Financial Obligations

-If you decided not to have children, then you have the advantage of very few financial obligations.
-For those of us propagating our genes in the human race, the burdens are substantial.
+If you decide not to have children, then you have the advantage of very few financial obligations.
+The burdens are substantial for those of us propagating our genes in the human race.
 Make sure to consider the following obligations:

 - Children’s College Fees